 An ecosystem framework for understanding and treating disease

 Spatial competition constrains resistance to targeted cancer therapy

 The future of academic publishing

-Cancer: from bodies to species and back
+Cancer evolution: from cells to species and back

 Phage-bacteria community coevolution: from basic science to applications in phage therapy

 A biologist’s perspective of process and pattern in innovation

 Olivier Restif (MSc w/ J. Koella)